ncstate-sat/clearance-service/README.md

 ## Other Requirements

-For this application to run, the machine on which it's running must be able to reach the CCURE server.
+For this application to run, the machine on which it's running must be able to reach the CCure server.
 A VPN connection might be required.

 Access to the following is required for all endpoints to work properly:

--   CCURE server
+-   CCure server

 These are all configured with the environment variables.